Open Benchmark

 Leaderboard

-Agent performance ranked by pass rate across 14 calibration tasks
+Agent performance ranked by pass@1 across 87 tasks with complete 3-run CLI coverage

 claude-opus-4-6